Crêpe paper

 Crêpe paper is thin, textured, and often colorful decorative paper used in paper craft.
+It is created through the crêping process, which gathers in the paper and gives it crinkly texture like that of crêpe.
+Crêpe paper and tissue are among the lightest papers and are normally below 35 g/m^{2}.
+Crêpe paper has various applications, many of which are decorative.

+Description

+Crêpe paper is thin, textured, and often colorful decorative paper used in paper craft.
 It is created by adhering wet tissue paper to the cylinder of a Yankee dryer and then scraping it off with a blade once dry.
-This process creates gathers in the paper, giving it a crinkly texture like that of crêpe.
+This process gathers in the paper, giving it a crinkly texture like that of crêpe.
 This creasing process is called creping or crêping.

 Production

 Paper that is creped is produced on a paper machine that has a single large steam-heated drying cylinder (yankee) fitted with a hot-air hood.
 The raw material is paper pulp.
 The Yankee cylinder is sprayed with adhesives to make the paper stick.
 Crêping is done by the Yankee's doctor blade that scrapes the dry paper off the cylinder surface.
 The crinkle (crêping) is controlled by the strength of the adhesive, geometry of the doctor blade, speed difference between the yankee and final section of the paper machine and paper pulp characteristics.